WhiteX-Dev/xampp-wp-installer/README.md

 1. You need an installed XAMPP for this to Work.
 Obviously.
 2. You need to have your PHP's path in the Environment Variables PATH settings.
+3. You need WP-CLI downloaded / "installed".
-3. Some WP-CLI commands are not working with PHP 8.x, so you need to use 7.x.
+4. Some WP-CLI commands are not working with PHP 8.x, so you need to use 7.x.